datalib/chronicle/README.md

 | `/api/<id>`      |**GET** | Return the row that matches the **id**. |
 | `/`              |**GET** | Return the (static?) index page. |

-Note that because HQuery uses Flask-Restless under the hood, the `<json>` query is not the typical MongoDB syntax.
+Note that because Chronicle uses Flask-Restless under the hood, the `<json>` query is not the typical MongoDB syntax.
 You may refer to the [query syntax] here.

 ### Schema